LucaLanziani/blog/content/posts/2015/01/python_commandline_interface.md

 		args = docopt(__doc__)
 		print(args)

-Now you just need to call the script the script as `./test.py . --log-level=3` and it will print out a dictionary containing the options:
+Now you just need to call the script as `./test.py . --log-level=3` and it will print out a dictionary containing the options:

 	:::python
 	{